kewynakshlley/kewynakshlley.github.io/projects.md

 ## <a href="https://github.com/kewynakshlley/n-weather" target="_blank">n-weather</a>

 **n-weather** is a basic app built using nodejs to provide information about the Weather.
 It communicates with two API's: WeatherStack to retrieve data according to coordinates and Maxbox to retrieve coordinates based on addresses.
-So, I've made both working together to provide useful data about the weather.
+So, I've made them both working together to provide useful data about the weather.